 The systematic targeting of power infrastructures also extends to Israel’s imposition of blockades and restrictions on fuel importation in each hostility.
 This fuel is necessary for maintaining and operating power plants and generators.
 These actions constitute urbicide as they deliberately exacerbate the challenges faced by the Palestinian population in accessing reliable electricity.
 The deliberate disruption of fuel imports leads to blackouts and further strains an already fragile infrastructure, impacting essential services and worsening living conditions for Palestinians in the Gaza Strip.

-Consider this: During the 2014 hostilities in the Gaza Strip, Israeli shellfire knocked out the Gaza Strip's only electrical power plant, leading to a complete shutdown of electricity production.
+During the 2014 hostilities in the Gaza Strip, Israeli shellfire knocked out the Gaza Strip's only electrical power plant, leading to a complete shutdown of electricity production.
 Palestinians had to rely on power generators to meet their essential services and needs, such as powering lights in schools and homes, despite encountering problems with using the generators for lighting.
 The deliberate shutdown of the Strip's power plant meant that schools lost access to water for washing hands, their ability to store food without it getting rotten, and keeping latrines clean.
 The impacts produced by deliberately attacking power infrastructure in the Gaza Strip are to harm Palestinians systematically and to prevent them from maintaining their well-being.

 Urbicide on power indirectly endangers the lives of many Palestinians: during